Posted on May 11, 2015

 - Provide local governments with the discretion to deny concealed weapons permits.

-In 2009, 991 people died from firearm-related injuries in Ohio.
-In addition, based on data published by Mayors Against Illegal Guns, in every year from 2006 to 2009, Ohio was one of the top seven interstate suppliers of crime guns.
+In 2013, Ohio had the 21st lowest number of gun deaths per capita among the states.
+Ohio had the 23rd lowest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Ohio were recovered after being used in crimes in other states at the 23rd lowest rate among the states.
+Based on data published by Mayors Against Illegal Guns, in every year from 2006 to 2009, Ohio was one of the top seven interstate suppliers of crime guns.
 In 2009, Ohio was also the top interstate supplier of crime guns to both West Virginia and Michigan.

 Ohio Firearms Laws